patriciathai/CS411-Project/README.md

-Nicole: Finished signup and login code, as well as code for displaying a restaurant's orders in restaurant_main (restaurant portal).
-Will move on to working on the driver portal.
+Nicole: Finished signup and login code, as well as driver and restaurant portals.
+Will move on to working on the customer portal, specifically where customers can see their pending and past orders.